 Brisket makes a great family-style meal on the weekends, especially at the holidays when you’re feeding a crowd, or having a large dinner party.
 The simplicity of searing this lean piece of meat and roasting it for several hours in the oven is truly amazing.
 The tender beef becomes easy to slice, but not too soft that it falls apart.
-I love roasting brisket with vegetables, but this time I stepped up my game and chose hearty wild mushrooms, to create a warm broth, that compliments the meaty flavors.
+I love roasting brisket with vegetables, but this time I stepped it up and chose hearty wild mushrooms, to create a warm broth, that compliments the meaty flavors.

 2 1/2-3 pound beef brisket

 4 cups wild mushrooms – Shiitake, Cremini, Maitake, Oyster, Portobello, etc.

 2 teaspoons Herbs de Provence

 1. Preheat oven to 325 degrees.
 In a Dutch-oven or large oven proof pot, add 1 tablespoon of oil and place over medium-high heat.
 Salt and pepper brisket on both sides and add it to pan.
 Sear brisket on both sides for 4 minutes.

 2. Slice mushrooms and set aside.
 Remove brisket from pot and place on a plate.
 Add 2 teaspoons oil to pan and mushrooms, saute for 3 minutes.